vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 When reading about the differences of Relay and Apollo, you'll notice that a major difference lies in the flexibility of the two approaches.
 While Relay is very opiniated and doesn't give you a lot of freedom in how you want to structure your application, Apollo has a variety of options that range from lightweight integrations to much more sophisticated approaches.

 In short, Relay lends itself well for large-scale applications that have complex data requirements and many dependencies between different parts of the application where maintaining these dependencies by hand would be very tedious and error-prone.
 Apollo on the other hand provides a much more lightweight and flexible approach that works in any environment.
-Many tasks such as keeping the local cache consistent can also be achieved with the Apollo client but require more manual work and bookkeeping.
+Many tasks such as keeping the local cache consistent can also be achieved with the Apollo Client but require more manual work and bookkeeping.

 ## An example to follow along